CJAndrew84/REST.wise_Scripting/20250901_CDEvsEDMS/README.md

 ---

-When is an EDMS Enough?
+## When is an EDMS Enough?

 An EDMS might be fine if:

-ISO 19650 compliance isn’t required
+- ISO 19650 compliance isn’t required

-Your team is small and low-risk
+- Your team is small and low-risk

-You just need basic versioning and permissions
+- You just need basic versioning and permissions

-You’re in early design stages
+- You’re in very early design stages

-When projects scale, disciplines multiply, or contracts require compliance — that’s when you move up to a true CDE.
+- When projects scale, disciplines multiply, or contracts require compliance — that’s when you move up to a true CDE.

 ---

-The ACC / BIM 360 Debate
+## The ACC / BIM 360 Debate

 ACC/BIM 360 can act like a CDE if configured well.
 But permissions are folder-based, not state-based.
 To restrict access, you move files between folders.

 Purists say that’s a simulation, not a true CDE.

 In a purist CDE:

-State changes don’t involve moving the file
+- State changes don’t involve moving the file

-Lifecycle history stays intact
+- Lifecycle history stays intact

-Tracking progression is clear — no “Where’s my file now?” games
+- Tracking progression is clear — no “Where’s my file now?” games

 ---

-So How Do You Choose?
+## So How Do You Choose?

 It’s tempting to debate endlessly which platform is “the best CDE.”
 The truth is: they all have strengths and weaknesses.